 After giving priority and deciding what needs to be done, the second question of “how to achieve your goal” would haunt you again.
 However, now you are at least sure of what you should aim for, and therefore planning would become much easier.
 You would now be in a position to prioritize your tasks by giving each one of them some weightage.
 Anything which is related to your CAT exam preparation will have higher weightage than anything which takes your out of it.
 Life becomes easy once you know what needs to be done and what’s the purpose of doing it.

 Still, many will argue that the question remains the same, which is “what needs to be done after setting your goal”.
 Should I leave my job and continue with my CAT preparation, Should I do a part-time job and continue doing CAT preparation, or should I just join a test series without joining a full-time course program for CAT.
 There is no specific answer which can fit for all of us.
 People who are freshers would want to have some work ex prior to joining B-schools, and those with work ex may think of taking leave from their job and start preparing for their CAT exams.

 Must Read: Is Self Study For CAT Advisable?

 Doing something is always better than sitting idle.
-Human mind is just like a machine which gets rusted when not used for longer time.
-Therefore taking a drop and sitting in home for a time period more than enough to prepare CAT would be labelled as a wastage of Human mind.
+The human mind is just like a machine that gets rusted when not used for a longer time.
+Therefore taking a drop and sitting at home for a time period more than enough to prepare CAT would be labeled as wastage of the Human Mind.
 Therefore, before making such decisions regarding CAT preparation, first of all a student must know where he stands in the competition by giving a Mock paper.
-This will help student to analyze how much more efforts needs to be put in cracking CAT.
-Having decided the amount of effort or hours needed to put, taking decision will become much easier.
+This will help students to analyze how much more effort needs to be put in cracking CAT.
+Having decided the amount of effort or hours needed to put, taking decisions will become much easier.